pablotordesillas/plantilla-2025_grupoC/README.md

 - alejandro.mata@edu.uah.es<br>
 - pablo.tordesillas@edu.uah.es<br>
 - isaac.quintian@edu.uah.es
->If the devs of this project cannot help, please refer to the next section to contact the maintainer of the original project.
+>If the devs of this project cannot help, please proceed to the section below to contact the maintainer of the original project.

-## <u>Contact Maintainer of the original project.</u>
+## <u>Contact THE maintainer of the original project.</u>
 paul@cravenfamily.com